203 School Road, Sheffield, S10 1GN

 To view the Care Record Guarantee information leaflet please follow the link below:

-We, along with all the NHS, aim to provide patients with the highest quality of health care.
+We aim to provide patients with the highest quality of health care.
 To do this we must keep records about you, your health and the care we have provided or plan to provide for you.

 These records may include: Basic details about you, such as address, date of birth, next of kin, notes and reports about your health, details and records about your treatment and care; results of x-rays, laboratory tests etc., relevant information from people who care for you and know you well